 But parents aren’t the only pecuniary pushers.
 The U.S. Department of Education has done an excellent job setting the agenda of higher education in America and framing it, but not in a way that helps liberal and professional studies work together to produce capable citizens for their multiple callings in life.
 The Department of Education’s College Scorecard bluntly measures universities with bar charts on three factors: Average Annual Cost, Graduation Rate, and Salary After Attending.
 Given the escalated costs of higher education today, it’s understandable that universities would be put under the monetary microscope.
 The problem is that America’s leaders aren’t giving citizens a more sophisticated educational ideal and method of evaluating universities than mere financial return on investment.

 With such a tradition of tension, the question needs to be asked: Is it worth trying to resolve the conflict between liberal and professional studies?
 That will be the topic of the second part.

-Scott Ashmon is Associate Professor for Undergraduate Education at Concordia University Irvine
+Scott Ashmon is Associate Provost for Undergraduate Education at Concordia University Irvine